Elderly Driver Hits Cycling Children In France, 7 Hospitalised - UrduPoint

 A jumble of cycling helmets, a fluorescent yellow vest and tangled bicycles could be seen at the scene, according to an AFP correspondent.

-More than 30 firefighters and several ambulances have been dispatched to the site of the accident.
+Around 40 firefighters and several ambulances were dispatched to the site of the accident.

 Four other children were hospitalised in La Rochelle, Cayron said.